yulya3102/agda-asm/paper/Intro.md

 runtime.
 Aside from that, there are several non-compiler projects worth noting:
 VeLLVM
-\citep{vellvm} formalizes LLVM intermediate language and performs formally correct optimizations, and Bedrock \citep{bedrock} allows to write verified code in Coq \citep{Coq} using low-level abstractions such as stack and registers.
+\citep{vellvm} formalizes LLVM intermediate language and performs formally correct optimizations and Bedrock \citep{bedrock} allows to write verified code in Coq \citep{Coq} using low-level abstractions such as stack and registers.
 }